-Kardashian Caught Lamar Doing Coke And Cheating— Odom Blames His ‘Genitalia’ For Marriage With Khloe Failing
+Kardashian Caught Lamar Doing Coke And Cheating — Odom Blames His Genitalia For Marriage With Khloe Failing

 Kardashian married Odom in September of 2009 after only a month after meeting and nine days after getting engaged.

 In 2013, their marriage began to show some cracks when the NBA star was reported to have been cheating on Khloe and have relapsed on drugs.
-By December of that year, the Keeping Up With The Kardashians star had filed for divorce.
+By December of that year, the Keeping Up With the Kardashians star had filed for divorce.

-It took until the summer of 2015 for both stars to sign the divorce papers but because the judgment had not been finalized yet when Odom was hospitalized, the two were technically still married.
+It took until the summer of 2015 for both stars to sign the divorce papers, but because the judgment had not been finalized yet when Odom was hospitalized, the two were technically still married.

-Kardashian was Lamar’s medical beneficiary and as a result of his overdose, Khloe called off their protracted divorce proceedings.
+Kardashian was Lamar’s medical beneficiary, and as a result of his overdose, Khloe called off their protracted divorce proceedings.

 Are you surprised about the confessions that Lamar Odom made about his cocaine addiction and relationship with Khloe Kardashian?
 Let us know what you think in the comments section below.